MaximeLionel/DigitalDesignAndComputerArchitectureRISC-VEdition/2 Combinational Logic Design.md

 * Example of 2-input XNOR function using a 2:4 decoder and a single OR gate:
 	![[Pasted image 20250116101522.png|300]]
 	$Y = \overline{AB}+ AB= \overline{A\bigoplus B}$
+* When using decoders to build logic, it is easiest to express functions as a truth table or in canonical sum-of-products form.
+	* An $N$-input function with $M$ 1’s in the truth table can be built with an $N:2^N$ decoder and an $M$-input $OR$ gate attached to all of the minterms containing 1’s in the truth table.

 ## Example 2.14 DECODER IMPLEMENTATION
 Implement a 2:4 decoder with AND and NOT gates.